MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema-v2/element-appidlist.md

 ---
-Description: Defines the list of applications that are part of the Packet Data Protocol (PDP) context allowed list.
+description: Defines the list of applications that are part of the Packet Data Protocol (PDP) context allowed list.
 Search.Product: eADQiWindows 10XVcnh
 title: AppIDList
 ms.assetid: eec97678-f467-4df7-ae45-efd17c090a13